vinod098/LocalizeQ/replit.md

-# LocalizeGuy
+# LocalizeQ

 ## Overview

-LocalizeGuy is a monolithic single-page React application designed for generating AI-powered translations.
+LocalizeQ is a monolithic single-page React application designed for generating AI-powered translations.
 Users can input text with context, leverage Google's Gemini AI API to generate translations for multiple cultures/locales, and manage their supported cultures list.
 The application focuses on providing a modern, professional UI/UX for localization workflows with YAML output format.

 ## User Preferences